 – communication and guidance through touch and verbal cues

 Each method helps students and clients in some way to:

-- refine perceptual, kinesthetic, proprioceptive, and enteroceptive sensitivity that supports homeostasis and self-regulation
+- – refine perceptual, kinesthetic, proprioceptive, and interoceptive sensitivity that supports homeostasis, co-regulation, and neuroplasticity

 Somatic movement education and therapy is applied to both pedestrian and specialized activities for people in all stages of health and development.
 The work can be communicated either on an individual basis or with groups.